feediron/ttrss_plugin-feediron/README.md

 #### recursive - `"recursive":bool`
 Boolean - If true this option to parses every following page for more links.
 To avoid infinite loops the fetching stops if an url is added twice.

+#### reformat - `"reformat":bool`
+Boolean - If true, this option will apply the URL reformat option to every found next page link.

 #### pages - `"pages":int`
 Integer - Maximum number of pages to recursively fetch.
 Default value `10`